Bijele Strijele

 Bijele Strijele (trans.
 The White Arrows) were a Yugoslav rock band formed in Zagreb in 1961.
 They were one of the pioneers of the Yugoslav rock scene.

 Bijele Strijele were one of first rock bands to be formed in Yugoslavia.
-The band's debut EP, released in 1963, was the first record released by a Yugoslav rock band.
+The band's debut EP, released in 1962, was the first record released by a Yugoslav rock band.
 Initially they performed covers of Cliff Richard and the Shadows, and later incorporated covers of the songs by The Beatles and other acts into their repertoire.
-They were one of the first Yugoslav rock bands to compose and perform their own songs, which brought them nationwide popularity.
-However, in the second half of the 1960s, with the rising popularity of Yugoslav rhythm and blues bands, Bijele Strijele's popularity declined and they disbanded in 1966.
+In addition to performing international rock hits, Bijele Strijele performed their own material, being one of the first Yugoslav rock bands to compose and perform their own songs, which brought them nationwide popularity.
+However, in the second half of the 1960s, with the rising popularity of Yugoslav rhythm and blues bands, the group's popularity declined and they disbanded in 1966.

 History

-1961-1966
+1961-1967

 Bijele Strijele were formed in the summer of 1961 by young men who met at a youth work action of building the floodbanks on the Sava river.
 The original lineup of the band consisted of Ranko Bačić (vocals), Milan Gelb (vocals), Vladimir Rubčić (vocals), Ivica Banfić (guitar), Ignac Pavlović (guitar), Zlatko Tretinjak (rhythm guitar), Željko Ilić (bass guitar) and Predrag "Doda" Drezga (drums).
 At the time of the formation, they were one of the first rock bands formed in Yugoslavia; some sources cite them as the first rock band formed in Zagreb, or even in Yugoslavia, but others cite the Zagreb band Sjene (The Shadows) as the oldest Yugoslav band.
-The band members originally chose the name Kramp (Pickaxe), as they met on a work action, but later opted for the name Bijele Strijele.
+Bijele Strijele members originally chose the name Kramp (Pickaxe), as they met on a work action, but later opted for the name Bijele Strijele.
 The band had their debut performance in Zagreb in the autumn of 1961, gaining large attention of the public.
-Soon after Drezga was replaced by Mario "Braco" Škrinjarić.
+Soon after, Drezga was replaced by Mario "Braco" Škrinjarić.